Josephine Heffernan

 Josephine E. Heffernan (11 March 1876 – 1962) was an Irish-American nurse who served during the First World War.
 She was born in Dublin and immigrated to the US in 1906, where she joined the United States Army in 1913.
 She served as a nurse in California and Mississippi, before being stationed at the American hospital at Rimaucourt, France.
 After the war, Heffernan went on to see service in China, the Philippines, and Pearl Harbor.

 In 2002, a bracelet belonging to Heffernan was discovered by a schoolboy in Rimaucourt, who enlisted the aid of his teacher to return the piece to Heffernan's family.
-The efforts to identify Heffernan and return the bracelet were the subject of a 2017 film documentary which first aired in January of 2018.
+The efforts to identify Heffernan and return the bracelet were the subject of a 2017 film documentary which first aired in January 2018.

 Early life

 Josephine Heffernan was born in Dublin to John Heffernan, who worked as a baker, and Christine Allen.
 Her family later moved to Bray after her father's death.
 There she worked as a book-keeper.
 Heffernan emigrated to the United States in 1906.